Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation: Conclusion and Discussion

 One important question that arises concerns the origin of the entropy function introduced in this framework: does it correspond to the physical entropy as traditionally understood?
 In fact, the entropy discussed here serves as a potential function responsible for generating the dissipative term in the dynamical system.
-It aligns with the conventional notion of entropy in non-equilibrium thermodynamics only under the two assumptions imposed by Onsager’s theory.
-This suggests that entropy, when far from equilibrium, may carry multiple meanings.
+It aligns with the conventional notion of entropy in non-equilibrium thermodynamics only under the two assumptions imposed by Onsager's theory.
+This suggests that entropy, when far from equilibrium, may carry multiple meanings. \\

 For instance, in traditional thermodynamics, as illustrated by textbook descriptions of piston systems, entropy is typically conserved during quasi-static reversible processes.
 Within the NNET framework, however, entropy can also be understood as a measure of deviation from such reversible trajectories.
 This leads to a pluralistic picture of entropy: one associated with conserved quantities in quasi-static limits, and another representing dissipative departures from them.
-A more detailed analysis of this perspective will be presented in future work \cite{NNET-Piston}.
+A more detailed analysis of this perspective will be presented in future work \cite{NNET-Piston}. \\

-As Schrödinger once remarked, life is a structure that feeds on entropy.
+As Schr\"odinger once remarked, 'Life feeds on negative entropy.'.
 We hope that the discussion of Nambu Non-equilibrium Thermodynamics offers new insight into the description of complex systems such as the ocean or biological structures---systems that have traditionally resisted rigorous analysis within the existing thermodynamic frameworks.